Upgrade a deployment

 Remember: Check the Preparation section above for permission requirements.

+Citrix strongly recommends that you back up the database before upgrading.
+See CTX135207.
 During a database upgrade, product services are disabled.
-During that time, Controllers cannot broker new connections for the Site, so plan carefully.
+During that time, Controllers cannot broker new connections for the site, so plan carefully.

 After the database upgrade completes and product services are enabled, Studio tests the environment and configuration, and then generates an HTML report.
 If problems are identified, you can restore the database backup.
 After resolving issues, you can upgrade the database again.